Qintarra/JMeter/test_scripts/README.md

 - select the root request in *HTTP(S)Test Script Recorder*, go to the *Advanced* tab and mark the *Recieve All Embedded Resources* checkbox
 - go to script recorder and select the steps that you want to rerun
 - copy them and paste them to the *Thread Group* by right-clicking on it
+- now you can delete the *HTTP(S)Test Script Recorder* to tidy up a test a little bit